DWI School includes twelve hours of education covering:

 Attendance: To successfully complete the DWI School, each individual registered is required to attend a 12-hour program.
 One 12-hour program is made up of three four-hour sessions, which must be attended as three consecutive Saturdays.

-Date: You will be notified of your scheduled attendance date and time by letter, approximately one-and-a-half to two weeks in advance to class starting
+Date: You will be notified of your scheduled attendance date and time by phone, approximately one to three days in advance to class starting

-Time: The MORNING session will commence at 8:00 a.m. and will end at 12:00 p.m.
-OR the AFTERNOON session will commence at 1:00 p.m. and will end at 5:00 p.m..
+Time: The ENGLISH session will commence at 8:30 a.m. and will end at 12:30 p.m.
+The SPANISH session will commence at 12:45 p.m. and will end at 5:00 p.m. and held only twice a year.
 It is recommended that you arrive 15 minutes before the start of class.